Parfet/PAR-Backend-Consumer/docs/party.md

 > ### Error Response

 ```
+Status 400
 {
     "message": "Invalid Request"
 }
 {
-     "message": {
-        "message": [
-            "Owner party invalid",
+    message: "Owner party invalid",
-            "party type cannot be null",
-            "party name cannot be null",
-            "interest topic can not be null",
-            "interest tag can not be null",
-            "max maxber cannot be null",
-            "schedule time cannot be null
-        ]
 }
+{
+    message: "party type cannot be null",
 }
+{
+    message: "party name cannot be null",
+}
+{
+    message: "interest topic can not be null"
+},
+{
+    message: "interest tag can not be null"
+},
+{
+    message: "max maxber cannot be null",
+}
+{
+    message: "schedule time cannot be null"
+},
 ```

 > ### Notes